Applies to Altium Designer versions: 18.0 and 18.1

 Mark Manual Parameters – parameters displayed with a dot denotes that auto-positioning has been turned off and that parameters are moved or rotated with its parent object (component, for example).
 To hide the dots, disable this option.

-Always Drag – if this option is enabled, every time you drag a component (or selection of components) on a schematic document, the electrical wiring stays connected.
-Press the Spacebar to rotate the component(s).
-Use Ctrl+Spacebar to toggle the wire start/end mode (corner modes).
+Always Drag – if this option is enabled, every time you drag a group of objects on a schematic document, the electrical wiring stays connected.
+Note: to keep the connections clean while dragging, press the Spacebar to cycle through the different corner modes.

 Shift Click To Select – enable this option if you want to use Shift+click to select specific primitives in the workspace.
 When this option is enabled, click the associated Primitives button to open the Must Hold Shift to Select dialog to access a list of primitives from which you can determine which are to use this Shift+click method for selection.